Distinguishing signatures of scalar leptoquarks at hadron and muon colliders: Leptoquarks at muon collider

-The final state of two $b-$jets with two muons emerges at muon collider when the $S_3^{4/3}$ component of $S_3$ leptoquark are produced in pair in BP3 scenario (\autoref{eq:mu_S43_BP3}).
-The signal and background analyses for this final state at the similar previously specified setups for the center of mass energy and integrated luminosity are presented in \autoref{mu_2b2mu}.
+The signal and background analyses for this finalstate at the similar previously specified setups for the centre-of-mass energy and integrated luminosity are presented in \autoref{mu_2b2mu}.
 We see from \autoref{tab:muon_cross} that the production cross-sections for both $S_3^{4/3}$ and $S_3^{1/3}$ in BP3 are significantly low compared to BP1 case, and hence the signal significance would also be reduced.
-However, as the SM backgrounds in this case are also negligible and thus this final state results are inspiring too.
+However, as the SM backgrounds in this case are also negligible and thus this finalstate results are inspiring too.
 In fact, one can attain $\sim26.5\,\sigma$ ($20\,\sigma$) significance at 8\,TeV (30\,TeV) energy with the specified integrated luminosity.
-It implies that less than 50 \fbi (650 \fbi) of luminosity is required to achieve the $5\,\sigma$ significance for this final state.
-Note that there is no significant signal events for this final state in BP1 scenario as apart from the demand of two $b-$jets, a limit on total number of light jets $n_j \le 2$ is applied here.
+It implies that less than 50 \fbi (650 \fbi) of luminosity is required to achieve the $5\,\sigma$ significance for this finalstate.
+Note that there is no significant signal events for this finalstate in BP1 scenario as apart from the demand of two $b-$jets, a limit on total number of light jets $n_j = 2$ is applied here.

+This particular finalstate appears if $S_3^{1/3}$ is produced at muon collider in pair in BP3 scenario and then both of them decay through $t\mu$ channel (\autoref{eq:mu_S13_BP3}).
+The top quark would disintegrate into a $b$-quark and a $W$-boson, and eventually the $W$-boson will produce two light jets.
+Thus, from the pair production of $S_3^{1/3}$, for BP3, we get $2b-\rm{jet}+4-\rm{jet}+2\mu$ finalstate.
+However, the light jets coming from the $W^\pm$ can be boosted and often form a Fatjet \cite{Bandyopadhyay:2022mej,Sen:2021fha}, which renders us to choose $2b-\rm{jet}+2-\rm{jet}+2\mu$ finalstate.
+Interestingly, for BP1, the partonic finalstates is $2c+ 2\mu$(\autoref{eq:mu_S13_BP1}) owing to dominant branching of $S_3^{1/3}$ into $c\, \mu$ and though subdominant but can contribute to the desired finalstate when the $c$-jet is miss-tagged as $b$-jet with additional jets coming from FSR.
+A serious contribution from $S_3^{4/3}$ cannot be avoided due to large cross-section of $S_3^{4/3}$ pair and 100\% branching to $b\, \mu$.
+Thus the finalstate looks like as